How much does it really cost to develop medical software? We find out the numbers in this article.

 With core experience as a healthcare software development company and a number of success stories in their portfolio, outsourcing is not only cost effective but also positions you better for success.

 Have an idea for healthcare software development that you are looking to transform into reality?
-With 9+ years of specialized experience working in healthcare projects, Arkenea is a brand trusted by healthcare entrepreneurs and established healthcare organizations alike.
+With over a decade of specialized experience working in healthcare, Arkenea is a brand trusted by healthcare entrepreneurs and established healthcare organizations alike.